YES Frequently Asked Questions

 Many businesses throughout both San Anselmo and Fairfax donate generously to YES.
 For a full list, please see YES Business Partners or the Family Directory.

 YES is all of us – parents, teachers, administrators, business people and other active members of our community who care about quality education for our children.
 The foundation is a non-profit organization governed by a Board of Directors and run by a small staff.
 The participants of our 25-member board come directly from our parent community and also include two teachers and a school administrator with full voting rights.
 The district superintendent, a school board trustee and the lead art and music teachers also participate on the board as non-voting members.

-Our part-time staff includes an executive director, administrative assistant, business development coordinator, accountant and bookkeeper.
+Our part-time staff includes an executive director, administrator, business development coordinator, accountant and bookkeeper.
 We keep our overhead costs at about 10 percent of our annual budget.
 The foundation also relies on numerous volunteers from our community to help make events such as our online auction and student art shows happen throughout the year.